 This concept isn't, in and of itself, a bad thing, it is just something that we need to be aware of.
 If we dial in a pressure support of 15cmH20 and get a few breaths of 400ml (measured by exhaled tidal volume, again a concept we will get to later on), we can't assume that this will hold true with time and, therefore, we need to keep an eye on it as we move forward.
-It is also worth noting that the pressure over time waveforms for these breaths are different than the other ones we have been using.
+It is also worth noting breaths are different than the other ones we have been using.
 The others were volume control breaths and these are pressure support breaths.
 It isn't worth getting caught up in the details at this point, just know that there was a reason for drawing them differently and that a more detailed explanation can be found in the Appendix.